-Australian Heritage Funerals was established in 1998 by the McGrath -Colquhoun family and remains family owned, being managed by Judith McGrath-Colquhoun.
+Australian Heritage Funerals was established in 1998 by the McGrath -Colquhoun family and remains managed by Judith McGrath-Colquhoun.
 Judith works actively in the day-to-day running of the funeral home.
-Our son Lawson has joined the company and we are delighted to have him continue the family tradition.
-We are also fortunate to be supported by a team of warm, caring and experienced staff.
+We are fortunate to be supported by a team of warm, caring and experienced staff.
 Learn a little about us…..

-As the Owner and Managing Director of Australian Heritage Funerals, my overall priority is to ensure that we deliver exceptional service every day.
+As the Manager of Australian Heritage Funerals, my overall priority is to ensure that we deliver exceptional service every day.
 That each and every thing we do is of the highest standards and helps the families who rely on us.

 I love the variety and complexity of my work.
 Every day is different and an opportunity to help and support someone, to provide comfort during one of life’s most difficult times.
 That is very special to me and why I come to work each day.
 We receive wonderful letters of appreciation and verbal thanks on almost a daily basis and so I also find this work very satisfying on a deep personal level.
 I am very fortunate to work with wonderful caring people.
 Each contributes greatly to what we do and I am grateful to each and every one of them.

-I am very involved with our community having served on the CentaCare Board for over 12 years, The Toowoomba Hospice Board for 5 years and the Zonta Club of Toowoomba Board recently for 2 years.
-I am also currently on the Board of the Australian Funeral Directors Association, Queensland division, in the position of treasurer.
+I am very involved with our community having served on the CentaCare Board for over 12 years, The Toowoomba Hospice Board for 5 years, the Zonta Club of Toowoomba Board for 2 years and as a past Treasurer of the Board of the Australian Funeral Directors Association, Queensland division.
 As well as a member of various other groups in Toowoomba, I also present educational sessions to many other groups, clubs and staff members of Nursing Homes, Hospitals etc every year.

 I enjoy spending my spare time with family and friends (often in various coffee shops!) or escape into the garden.
 Recently I decided to try something new so I am learning dancing, which I thoroughly enjoy.